jfpalchak/code-review-01/README.md

 This is a portfolio webpage, which will act as the landing page for Joey Palchak's programming portfolio.
 The home page, or index.html, presents the user with some of Joey's most recent projects - each of which includes a brief description, list of languages used, and links to their respective Github Pages.

-The user will be presented with a navigation menu, which includes links to both the initial Project home page as well as an About Me page.
-This second page will present the user with background information on Joey Palchak - including a brief summary of his education, job experience, hobbies, interests, and skills.
+The user will be presented with a navigation menu, which includes links to the initial Project home page, Joey's GitHub profile, as well as an About Me page.
+This second page will present the user with some background information on Joey Palchak - including a brief summary of his education, job experience, hobbies, interests, and skills.

 ## Setup/Installation Requirements